dotCMS/dotcms-block-editor/README.md

 ## How to create my own custom extensions?

-By building custom extensions, you can add new blocks and new functionalities, on top of what already exists or from scratch.
+One of the strengths of [Tiptap](https://tiptap.dev/guide/custom-extensions#introduction) is its extendability.
+You don’t depend on the provided extensions, it is intended to extend the editor to your liking.

-The GitHub repository `dotcms-block-editor` contains examples for building extensions, nodes and marks.
+With custom extensions you can add new content types and new functionalities, on top of what already exists or from scratch.
+Let’s start with a few common examples of how you can extend existing nodes, marks and extensions.

 Create the initial skeleton, as the following example shows: